You can select the language displayed on our website. Click the drop-down menu below and make your selection.

 at The Henry Ford

 Noise-canceling headphones, earplugs and a communication board are available in a sensory assistance kit located at the Welcome Center ticket desk and the Greenfield Village ticket building.
-Rental of noise-canceling headphones requires a current driver’s license or ID to leave at the rental location during the period of use.

 Please note that the Manufacturing Innovation Theater at the Ford Rouge Factory Tour is a multimedia, multisensory experience that may be overwhelming to some guests with sensory sensitivities or other medical conditions.

 Earplugs are available for use in the Manufacturing Innovation Theater at the Ford Rouge Factory Tour to minimize the sound.
 Please contact a staff member for assistance.

 Quiet spaces are located throughout all venues of The Henry Ford.
 Quiet spaces in Henry Ford Museum of American Innovation include: front of the museum near the Allegheny Locomotive, back wall behind the Railroads and Driving America exhibits, and back wall behind the Made in America Power exhibit.
 In Greenfield Village, there are many quiet, open outdoor spaces.
 At the Ford Rouge Factory Tour, quiet spaces include the lobby or Legacy Gallery on Floor 1, the mezzanine before entering the assembly plant on Floor 2 and the small conference room at the end of the first assembly plant walkway near windshield install.
 A quiet space at the Giant Screen Experience can be found on the second level, outside the exit doors.

 Staff members of The Henry Ford have participated in the Michigan Autism Safety Training provided by the Autism Alliance of Michigan to better understand the characteristics of autism and how to recognize and communicate with someone with autism.